Impact of Device Orientation on Error Performance of LiFi Systems: Abstract

 \section{Abstract}

 Most studies on optical wireless communications (OWCs) have neglected the effect of random orientation in their performance analysis due to the lack of a proper model for the random orientation.
-Our recent empirical-based research illustrates that the random orientation follows a Laplace distribution for static user equipment (UE).
+Our recent empirical-based research illustrates that the random orientation follows a Laplace distribution for a static user equipment (UE).
 In this paper, we analyze the device orientation and assess its importance on system performance.
-The probability of establishing a line-of-sight link is investigated and the probability density function (PDF) of signal-to-noise ratio (SNR) for a randomly-oriented device is derived.
-By means of the PDF of SNR, the bit-error ratio (BER) of DC biased optical orthogonal frequency division multiplexing (DCO-OFDM) in additive white Gaussian noise (AWGN) channels is evaluated.
-A closed form approximation for the BER of UE with random orientation is presented which shows a good match with Monte-Carlo simulation results.
+The reliability of an OWC channel highly depends on the availability and alignment of line-of-sight (LOS) links.
+In this study, the effect of receiver orientation including both polar and azimuth angles on the LOS channel gain are analyzed.
+The probability of establishing a LOS link is investigated and the probability density function (PDF) of signal-to-noise ratio (SNR) for a randomly-oriented device is derived.
+By means of the PDF of SNR, the bit-error ratio (BER) of DC-biased optical orthogonal frequency division multiplexing (DCO-OFDM) in additive white Gaussian noise (AWGN) channels is evaluated.
+A closed-form approximation for the BER of UE with random orientation is presented which shows a good match with Monte-Carlo simulation results.
+Furthermore, the impact of the UE's random motion on the BER performance has been assessed.
+Finally, the effect of random orientation on the average signal-to-interference-plus-noise ratio (SINR) in a multiple access points (APs) scenario is investigated.